-15 The irradiance profiles provided by participants for the relevant scenarios in Table 2 will be compared to the equivalent line-by-line benchmarks, with differences in net irradiance being characterized by the bias and root-mean-squared error (RMSE) over the 50 profiles.
-Atmospheric heating-rate bias 20 and RMSE will be examined as a function of pressure.
-The profile of heating-rate error will be summarized by a few error metrics, such as the whole-profile RMSE, or the values for the troposphere, stratosphere and mesosphere separately.
-An appropriate weighting with pressure will need to be speci-25 fied; rather than weighting linearly with pressure which overweights the troposphere, Hogan (2010) proposed weighting by the square-root of pressure, which increases the weighting of stratospheric errors, but other powers (e.g. the cuberoot) are possible.
-Naturally, the heating-rate errors will only 30 be counted down to the lowest pressure for the application in question (see Table 1).
-The handful of RMSE values will then be plotted as a function of number of g-points to compare how different CKD tools perform in terms of accuracy versus efficiency.
+The irradiance profiles provided by participants for the relevant scenarios in Table 2 will be compared to the equivalent line-by-line benchmarks, with differences in upwelling and downwelling irradiances being characterized by the bias and root-mean-squared error (RMSE) over the 50 profiles.
+Particular emphasis will be placed on the surface downwelling and TOA upwelling irradiances.

+Atmospheric heating-rate bias and RMSE will be examined as a function of pressure.
+The profile of heating-rate error will be summarized by a few error metrics, such as the whole-profile RMSE, or the values for the troposphere, stratosphere and (except for the 'limited-area NWP' application) mesosphere separately.
+An appropriate weighting with pressure will need to be specified; rather than weighting 5 linearly with pressure, which overweights the troposphere, Hogan (2010) proposed weighting by the square-root of pressure, which increases the weighting of stratospheric errors, but other powers (e.g. the cube-root) are possible.
+Naturally, the heating-rate errors will only be counted down to the lowest pressure for the application in question (see Table 1).
+The handful of RMSE values will then be plotted as a function of number of k terms to compare how different CKD tools perform in terms of accuracy versus efficiency.

-In addition, we will look at the accuracy of the CKD models for climate in terms of the TOA and surface radiative forcing they predict when the five well-mixed anthropogenic greenhouse gases in Table 2 are perturbed individually in the range given in the bottom row.
+In addition, we will look at the accuracy of the CKD mod-15 els for climate in terms of the TOA and surface radiative forcing they predict when the five well-mixed anthropogenic greenhouse gases in Table 2 are perturbed individually in the range given in the bottom row.
 This will involve simple averaging over the 50 profiles.